-Thomas Brady acquired the Empire in 1890 and remodeled it for legitimate “wholesome” theater, as it remained until 1913, when Brady built a new Empire Theatre on the site, inside an office tower later named the Brady Building.
+Thomas Brady acquired the Empire Theatre in 1890 and remodeled it for legitimate “wholesome” theatre, as it remained until 1913, when Brady built a new Empire Theatre on the site, inside an office tower later named the Brady Building.
 The Empire Theatre opened on December 14, 1914.

 Designed by the firm of Mauran, Russell & Crowe of Saint Louis, the theater was designed as a European-style opera house, and was acclaimed as the first modern theater of San Antonio, and the city’s largest at the time.
 It boasted electric lighting, fans, and motorized stage equipment, as the Empire not only staged legitimate fare, but vaudeville, stage revues, and motion picture screenings.

-The Empire’s interior was plush and elegant, with gilding covering nearly every piece of plasterwork in the theater.
+The Empire Theatre’s interior was plush and elegant, with gilding covering nearly every piece of plasterwork in the theater.
 The ornate plaster took the shape of goddesses, floral designs and medallions, covered with not just gold gilt, but various types of metallic leaf, including various bronze and copper shades.

 The auditorium itself takes up four floors of the Brady Building, contains two balconies, side boxes, a soaring proscenium arch, trimmed in gilded, highly intricate plaster, with a large stage area.
 The Empire’s auditorium was (and still is) noted for its superb acoustics.